-Beginning in Eckerman and ending in Newberry, both at M-28, unusually u-shaped, 63-mile highway will start in the eastern portions of the Hiawatha National Forest, take you into Tahquamenon Falls State Park at the top of the U and end in the Newberry State Forest Area on the backside.
+Beginning in Eckerman and ending in Newberry, both at M-28, the unusually u-shaped, 63-mile highway will start in the eastern portions of the Hiawatha National Forest, take you into Tahquamenon Falls State Park at the top of the U, and end in the Newberry State Forest Area on the backside.
 You will drive through thick green forest and small towns and alongside the Tahquamenon River and Whitefish Bay with Lake Superior right there for the taking.

 Upon turning onto the eastern end of M-123 watch for the very small brown sign pointing you towards Eckerman Pond.
-Turning off the road will present a narrow dirt path for a couple thousand feet, at which time the pond and true Upper Peninsula nature will present itself.
+Turning off the road will present a narrow dirt path for a couple thousand feet, at which time the pond and true Upper Peninsula nature will present themselves.

 As you walk onto the bridge you will hear the rushing East Branch of the Tahquamenon River beneath you.
 Grab the canoe off the top of your car and circle the pond.
 Set up a picnic and/or fish for a trout or two.
-The old-school water faucet on site also catches the eye.
+The old-school water faucet on-site also catches the eye.

 Not all of the fun that this part of the Upper Peninsula has to offer is right off the byway.
 As you pass through Paradise, follow the signage off M-123 up to Whitefish Point.
-In eleven miles, the oldest continuous running lighthouse on Lake Superior will be front-and-center.
+In eleven miles, the oldest continuously running lighthouse on Lake Superior will be front-and-center.

 For a nominal fee, climb up-top the Whitefish Point Light Station then go on a historical Great Lakes Shipwreck Museum tour.
 Many ships have met their match on this stretch of the lake, including the Edmund Fitzgerald, which lies on the lake floor.
-Tip: No flip flops or sandals are allowed in either, wear close toed shoes.
+Tip: No flip flops or sandals are allowed in either, wear close-toed shoes.

 Walk out onto the rocky beach from the sandy trail.
 Look straight out and you might catch a freighter or two off in the distance.
 Look up because this is a popular spot for birds to be on the move.
 Look down and you’ll be amongst colorful driftwood scattered across the shoreline.
 Be advised that this is a popular spot, so you might have to park a ways away during peak times.